Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 files.
 This will permanently associate a specific transformation with the file that

 you are working on.
-Most of the time, we only need to use a transformation once on
+Most of the time, we need to use a transformation only once on

-want to repeatedly apply the same transformation.
+not want to repeatedly apply the same transformation.

 When you click Transform with…, a window will open allowing you to select the appropriate transformation: